Virtual algebraic fibrations of K\"ahler groups: Introduction

 \subsection{Structure of the paper}

-Section \ref{sec:ref} discusses some preliminary results on the Albanese dimension of K\"ahler manifolds and groups, as well as the proof of Theorem \ref{thr:main}.
-Section \ref{sec:va1} is devoted to the study of groups of virtual Albanese dimension one, and contains the proofs of Theorems \ref{thm:co}, \ref{thm:vrfrs} and \ref{thr:gli}.
+Section \ref{sec:ref} discusses some preliminary results on the Albanese dimension of K\"ahler manifolds and groups, as well as the proof of Theorem \ref{thm:main}.
+Section \ref{sec:va1} is devoted to the study of groups of virtual Albanese dimension one, and contains the proofs of Theorems \ref{thm:co}, \ref{thm:gli}, and \ref{thm:vrfrs}.

 In order to keep the presentation reasonably self--contained, we included some fairly classical results, for which we could not find a formulation in the literature suitable for our purposes.
-For the same reason, we describe -- hopefully with accurate and appropriate attribution -- more recent work that is germane to the purposes of this paper.